yayouz/DataMining/README.md

 # DataMining

 This is a repo for course tasks of [ID2222 Data Mining](https://www.kth.se/social/course/ID2222/) at KTH.
-The implementations of algorithms are done in Java.
+The implementations of algorithms are mainly done in Java.

 ## Contents